Krishna: Philosophy and theology

 While Sheridan and Pintchman both affirm Bryant's view, the latter adds that the Vedantic view emphasized in the Bhagavata is non-dualist with a difference.
-In conventional nondual Vedanta, all reality is interconnected and one, the Bhagavata posits that the reality is interconnected and plural.
+In conventional nondual Vedanta, all reality is interconnected and one; the Bhagavata posits that reality is interconnected and plural.

-Across the various theologies and philosophies, the common theme presents Krishna as the essence and symbol of divine love, with human life and love as a reflection of the divine.
+Across various theologies and philosophies, a common theme presents Krishna as the essence and symbol of divine love, with human life and love reflecting the divine.
 The longing and love-filled legends of Krishna and the gopis, his playful pranks as a baby, as well as his later dialogues with other figures, are philosophically treated as metaphors for the human longing for the divine and for meaning, and the play between the universals and the human soul.
 Krishna's lila is a theology of love-play.
-According to John Koller, "love is presented not simply as a means to salvation, it is the highest life".
+According to John Koller, "Love is presented not simply as a means to salvation, it is the highest life".
 Human love is God's love.

-Other texts that include Krishna such as the Bhagavad Gita have attracted numerous bhasya (commentaries) in the Hindu traditions.
-Though only a part of the Hindu epic Mahabharata, the Bhagavad Gita has functioned as an independent spiritual guide.
-It allegorically raises the ethical and moral dilemmas of human life through Krishna and Arjuna.
-It then presents a spectrum of answers, addressing the ideological questions on human freedoms, choices, and responsibilities towards self and others.
+Other texts that describe Krishna's life, such as the Bhagavad Gita, have attracted numerous bhasya (commentaries) in the Hindu traditions.
+Though only a part of the Mahabharata, the Bhagavad Gita itself has 700 verses divided into 18 chapters where Krishna, as a charioteer, guides Arjuna towards the path of dharma when Arjuna hesitated to fight against his own relatives and elders, whom he deeply respected, on the battlefield of Kurukshetra.
+Seeing Arjuna's confusion, Krishna shares his philosophical teachings and reminds Arjuna of his responsibility to protect the truth.
+The Bhagavad Gita allegorically poses the ethical and moral dilemmas of human life through the discussion between Krishna and Arjuna.
+It then presents answers, addressing the questions of human freedoms, choices, and responsibilities towards self and others.
 This Krishna dialogue has attracted numerous interpretations, from being a metaphor for inner human struggle that teaches non-violence to being a metaphor for outer human struggle that advocates a rejection of quietism and persecution.

-Madhusudana Sarasvati, known for his contributions to classical Advaita Vedanta, was also a devotee of Krishna and expressed his devotion in various verses within his works, notably in his Bhagavad Gita commentary, Bhagavad Gita Gudarthadipika.
-In his works, Krishna is identified as Supreme Deity and as Bhagavan, whom Madhusudana describes as nondual Self, embodying Being, Consciousness, and Bliss, the pure Existence underlying all.
-In his commentary on the Gita, Krishna is often interpreted as representing nirguna Brahman, thus presenting a transtheistic understanding of deity.
+Madhusūdana Sarasvatī, known for his contributions to classical Advaita Vedanta, was also a devotee of Krishna and expressed his devotion in various verses within his works, notably in his Bhagavad Gita commentary, Bhagavad Gita Gudarthadipika.
+In his works, Krishna is identified as the supreme deity and as Bhagavan, whom Madhusudana describes as the non-dual Self, embodying being, consciousness, and bliss, the pure existence underlying all.
+In his commentary, Krishna is often interpreted as representing Nirguna Brahman, thus presenting a transtheistic understanding of deity.